Baltimore Center Stage History

-The guiding force behind Baltimore Center Stage’s growth and development in these early years came from the inspirational spirit of Managing Director Peter Culman.
-In his 33 seasons at Baltimore Center Stage (1966–2000), his creative integrity and devotion to the arts fostered an environment of diversity.
-It is his legacy that has enabled Baltimore Center Stage to maintain the high production quality that sets it apart.
+The guiding force behind Baltimore Center Stage’s growth and development in its early years came from the inspirational spirit of Managing Director Peter Culman.
+In his 33 seasons at Center Stage, his creative integrity and devotion to the arts fostered an environment of diversity and high production quality that set Center Stage apart.

-In 2015, Baltimore Center Stage embarked on a capital campaign to renovate its historic building.
-In 2017, the theater completed the $28 million building renovation that created more opportunities for art making and community building, with new public spaces to gather before and after shows and state-of-the-art performance spaces with the best in theater design and technology.
-This season also welcomed back Managing Director Michael Ross who served in the same role from 2002 to 2008 and returned upon the retirement of Managing Director Stephen Richard (2012–16).
+In 2017, the theater completed a $28 million building renovation that created more opportunities for art making and community building, with new public spaces to gather before and after shows and state-of-the-art performance spaces with the best in theater design and technology.
+This season also welcomed back Michael Ross in 2016.

 The 2018/19 Season welcomes Artistic Director Stephanie Ybarra, an artistic producer most recently at The Public Theater, where she has led the Mobile Unit and Public Forum programs.
 Stephanie is already exploring how Baltimore Center Stage can serve as both a participant in civic life and a space of joy and entertainment.
 She is also eager to explore how non-traditional theater can enhance and excite audiences as she works to expand our existing programs and our reach throughout Baltimore.
 We are thrilled to welcome Stephanie as she leads our theater into a bright and exciting future.